Streamlining Clinical Evaluation for Software as a Medical Device: Best Practices Under MDR 2017/745

 3. Clinical Validation

-The amount and quality of supporting data should be evaluated to determine and justify the level of clinical evidence, with sufficient quantity and quality being essential considerations[10].
+Evaluate the amount and quality of supporting data to determine and justify the necessary level of clinical evidence.

 Clinical Evaluation Process